With abortion pill access uncertain, California and other states strike deals to stock up

 Several states say they are stocking up on medications used to induce abortions as a major abortion pill appears poised to potentially become unavailable in the U.S.

-Officials say the state currently has more than 250,000 of the pills already on hand, which were purchased for about $100,000.
+Officials say California currently has more than 250,000 of the pills already on hand, which were purchased for about $100,000.
 That's enough pills to cover an estimated 12,000 misoprostol-only abortions, according to a spokesman for Newsom, and the state is prepared to purchase more.

 "While California still believes Mifepristone is central to the preferred regimen for medication abortion, the State negotiated and purchased an emergency stockpile of Misoprostol in anticipation of Friday's ruling by far-right federal judge Matthew Kacsmaryk to ensure that California remains a safe haven for safe, affordable, and accessible reproductive care," Newsom's office said in a statement provided to NPR.